 OpenAPI

 documentation.
-This object needs to document every single path (
+This object needs to document every single path (route

 /sensors/: